 In 2007, the City Council commissioned an aquatics feasibility study, after a group of area swimmers asked the city to consider building a multi-purpose aquatic complex that could accommodate a wide range of aquatic needs, including competitive swimming events.
-The Aquatics Feasibility Study is available; sections of the large report can be accessed at the bottom of this page.
+Download the 2009 Aquatics Feasibility Study.

 After looking at the preliminary feasibility study in March 2009, the council asked staff to find potential partners, including other cities, to help fund the considerable construction and maintenance costs that would be involved.

 The Bellevue Aquatic Center near Odle Middle School meets the needs of lap swimmers and children taking lessons.
 It also provides a warm water therapy pool, but the current facility does not meet length or depth requirements for more serious competitive swimming.

 The study confirms great demand for new or expanded swimming facilities throughout the region.
 However, swimming pools are very expensive to build and maintain.
 According to the study, the more expensive the facility, the less fees cover the cost of maintenance.